Comparing homological invariants for mapping classes of surfaces: Theoretical evidence for the conjecture

-Open-closed map is a map between Hochschild homology of a bimodule corresponding to an automorphism of a symplectic manifold, and a fixed point Floer cohomology.
-We refer the reader to \cite[Section 7]{Sei3II} for the definition of this map in case where symplectic manifold is exact symplectic fibration with singularities over $\C$ (which include Lefschetz fibrations).
-This map counts isolated points in moduli space of holomorphic maps from a Riemann surface drawn on Figure \ref{fig:o-c} to $\hat{\Sigma}$, with a twist $\phi$ along the gray line (compare with \cite[Figure 3]{Sei3II}).
-These maps have the following boundary conditions.
-A twisted orbit of Hamiltonian vector field $X_H$ on one end, which is equivalent to a constant section of $T_{\phi \circ \psi^1_{X_{H}}}$.
-And a chain of Lagrangians on the other, with consistent perturbations.
+In~\cite[Section~7]{Sei3II} Seidel constructed open-closed map in the case where the symplectic manifold is an exact symplectic fibration with singularities over $\C$, which includes Lefschetz fibrations, and in particular double branched covers $f\co\hat{\Sigma} \rightarrow \C$.
+In our case of $f\co\hat{\Sigma} \rightarrow \C$ the open-closed map counts isolated points in the moduli space of holomorphic maps from a Riemann surface drawn in Figure~\ref{fig:o-c} to $\hat{\Sigma}$, with a twist $\phi$ along the gray line (compare with~\cite[Figure 3]{Sei3II}).
+These maps have the following boundary conditions: a twisted orbit of Hamiltonian vector field $X_H$ on one end, which is equivalent to a constant section of the mapping torus $T_{\phi \circ \psi^1_{X_{H}}}$, and a chain of Lagrangians on the other, with consistent perturbations.
 Along the gray line the map has a twist $\phi$.
-So the strip end with gray line limits to an intersection point of $\phi \circ \psi^1_{X_{H}}(L_3) \cap L_1$ to the left of the gray line, and to the intersection point $L_3 \cap (\phi \circ \psi^1_{X_{H}})^{-1}(L_1)$ to the right of the gray line.
+So the strip end with the gray line limits to an intersection point of $\phi \circ \psi^1_{X_{H}}(L_3) \cap L_1$ to the left of the gray line, and to the intersection point $L_3 \cap (\phi \circ \psi^1_{X_{H}})^{-1}(L_1)$ to the right of the gray line.